Local alpha-removal strength in the mean-field approximation: Numerical results

 where

+The quantity of Eq. (\ref{eq:S_tot}) can be written as $ S_\alpha^{\rm tot}(\vecr)=\bra{\Phi_0^A} \alpha^\dagger(\vecr)\alpha(\vecr) \ket{\Phi_0^A} $, which may be regarded as the $\alpha$-particle density distribution.
 This is shown in Fig.~\ref{fig:Stot_Sn}.
 The major contribution to $S_\alpha^{\rm tot}(\vecr)$ is the first term of Eq. (\ref{eq:S_updown}), which is a local density product of nucleons with spin up and down.
 Thus, $S_\alpha^{\rm tot}(\vecr)$ of Eq.~(\ref{eq:S_tot}) mainly comes from a trivial density product of four kinds of nucleons.
 This is nothing but the denominator of Eqs. (\ref{eq:P^0}) and (\ref{eq:P^ex}).
 If we normalize $S_\alpha^{\rm tot}(\vecr)$ with respect to this trivial density product factor,

 we obtain results shown in the inset of Fig.~\ref{fig:Stot_Sn}.
 Again, in the surface region, we observe the clear neutron-number dependence the same as $P_\alpha^0(\vecr)$ in Fig.~\ref{fig:P0_Sn}.